Your company is already operating in Germany and you would now like to export worldwide?

 First choice in Europe

-A recent study (2021) conducted by the American Chamber of Commerce highlights the positive regard in which the German business environment is held by US companies.
-Invited to indicate how attractive the German investment environment is, 63 percent of the participating American companies replied with “very good” or “good”.
-A further 74 percent want to either expand or maintain their current activities in Germany over the next three to four years – given the difficult, pandemic-related situation these are promising figures.
+A recent study (2023) conducted by the American Chamber of Commerce highlights the positive image in which the German business environment is held by US companies.
+Invited to indicate how attractive the German investment environment is coming out of the pandemic, 62 percent of the participating American companies replied the investment conditions are either „very good/good“ or stayed the same.
+A further 88 percent want to either expand or maintain their current activities in Germany over the next three to four years.

 go to top